wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 19 Application to Family Court Judge where consent refused

-*   (1) Where any person whose consent is required to a marriage refuses to give his consent, a Family Court Judge may, on application in that behalf, consent to the marriage and that consent shall have the same effect as if it had been given by the person whose consent has been refused.
+*   (1) Where any person whose consent is required to a marriage refuses to give his or her consent, a Family Court Judge may, on application in that behalf, consent to the marriage and that consent shall have the same effect as if it had been given by the person whose consent has been refused.

     (2) Where an application is made to a Family Court Judge for consent to a marriage, notice of the application shall be served on every person whose consent to the marriage is required under [section 18][23]: